 The Great Arch in Zion National Park seen from the other side of the canyon.
 You can see the Canyon Overlook Trail viewpoint where we hiked to above the Great Arch…breathtaking.
-Click the photo to zoom in and see the people at the overlook (they are the tiny white spots!).
-This photo was taken near the west entrance of the tunnel around the switchbacks.
+The photo above was taken near the west entrance of the tunnel around the switchbacks.

 Zion Canyon View

 The view across Zion Canyon is so stunning that you will almost certainly want to sit awhile to take it all in.
 I know we did.
 It was early morning when we arrived.
 The air was cool and the sky was blue, there was nothing else we could ask for.
 We were content to sit and admire our surroundings.